xboot/xfel/docs/README.md

 xfel exec 0x80200000                   # Call the function and exectue
 ```

-?> _TODO_ Want to add more examples?
+?> Want to add more examples?
 Using the pull requests at [https://github.com/xboot/xfel/pulls](https://github.com/xboot/xfel/pulls)